 5. Orthofeet Lava

-Their specially-designed insoles provide anatomical arch support and the various layers of cushioning mean your foot will feel comfortable and supported on a soft but stable platform.
+These specially-designed insoles provide anatomical arch support, and the various layers of cushioning mean your foot will feel comfortable and supported on a soft but stable platform.

 The toe box is wide to prevent chafing and make sure there’s no pressure on the toes.
 The uppers are non-binding and stretchable, so there’s less pressure on the top of the foot.